ao1220/ao1220.github.io/_research/Closed-loop Feedback System for Memory Function Improvement in MCI Patients.md

 location: "ChengDu, China"
 ---

-Research on abnormal brain network mechanism and closed-loop feedback regulation technique in MCI patients during naturalistic viewing
+Based on research of abnormal brain network mechanism and closed-loop feedback regulation technique in MCI patients during naturalistic viewing
 ------

 Mild Cognitive Impairment (MCI) is a stage between normal aging and Alzheimer's disease.
 Early diagnosis and intervention of MCI is the key to delaying or preventing Alzheimer's disease.
 However, there is a lack of effective medicine treatment for MCI, and the development of non-drug intervention technology has received great attention in recent years.
 Our project intends to focus on the key issues of non-invasive closed-loop intervention in MCI. <br>